rohit-venkat/flask_api_sample/README.md

 ## Future Work

-This demo/example would work great with a simple mongo backend and ORM implementation in the code.

 Also, it would be nice to set up a [Vagrant]('https://www.vagrantup.com/') script for launching a VM with all the dependencies pre-installed so users could see it working without installing and configuring dependencies themselves.
+Or [Docker](https://www.docker.com/) :).

 ## Acknowledgements